 - Complementing other contact between Committee member bodies, OTTER and industry bodies that occurs outside meetings.

 The Electricity Customer Consultative Committee was first established by the Treasurer under the Electricity Supply Industry Act 1995 (ESI Act) in 1998 to advise the Regulator on issues affecting electricity customers.

-The Regulator, in his capacity as Director of Gas, subsequently established an advisory committee pursuant to section 15 of the Gas Act 2000 (Gas Act) in February 2002 - the Gas Customer Consultative Committee.
+The Regulator, in his capacity as Director of Gas, subsequently established an advisory committee under section 15 of the Gas Act 2000 (Gas Act) in February 2002 – the Gas Customer Consultative Committee.
 That body had the role of providing the Regulator with input on issues affecting gas customers.
 The Minister for Infrastructure, Energy and Resources appointed organisations to the Committee.

 In 2004, The Treasurer and the Minister supported the Regulator’s recommendation to the merger of the Electricity and Gas Consultative Committees to form a single committee, the Energy Customer Consultative Committee, to advise the Regulator on issues of importance to electricity customers and gas customers.